If you are seeking recommendations for other interesting sites to visit or looking for a way to escape this site, here are some recommendations:

 Other Podcasts: when the guest or topic is of interest and when I have time:

 WTF: Marc Maron is a great host, comedian, and interviewer.
-Recommended episodes: Barack Obama, Conan O'Brien, Garry Shandling, and Robin Williams.
+Recommended episodes: Barack Obama, Conan O'Brien, Gary Shandling, and Robin Williams.

 The Rewatchables: hosted by the people behind The Ringer, né Grantland (Bill Simmons, Sean Fennessey, and others) diving into great, rewatchable movies.
 Recommended episodes: Forest Gump, Heat, White Men Can't Jump, and Oceans 11.